-Tonix's product development candidates are investigational new drugs or biologics and have not been approved for any indication.
+Our product development candidates are investigational new drugs or biologics and have not been approved for any indication.

+Zembrace SymTouch and Tosymra are registered trademarks of Tonix Medicines.
+All other marks are the property of their respective owners.
 We are led by a management team with significant industry experience in drug development.

 We complement our management team with a network of scientific, clinical, and regulatory advisors that includes recognized experts in their respective fields.